PaulHax/spin-controls/Readme.md

 Like other trackball style controls, SpinControls does not limit rotation about a "up" axis.
 THREE.OrbitControls and other “turntable” style controls constrain rotation about the up axis, often +Y.  Constraints are good.
 But when a model has no natural up direction, or you must view a scene from a “rolled” orientation, use a trackball style control.

 Unlike other trackball implementations, SpinControls keeps the trackball point clicked on under the cursor with raycasting.
-Also, to support unlimited rotation until the cursor hits the edge of the screen, a relative rotation option kicks in when the cursor is off the trackball.
+To support unlimited rotation until the cursor hits the edge of the screen, a relative rotation option kicks in when the cursor is off the trackball.

 ## Spin Object3D